megemann/megemann.github.io/src/content/blog-drafts/Hyperband.md

 As shown in the results, more exploitative approaches (`reduction_factor` = 4 or 5) initially achieve higher accuracy by rapidly pruning low-performing trials and allocating resources only to the most promising candidates.
 However, as the resource budget increases, the more exploratory strategies (`reduction_factor` = 2 or 3) tend to converge to higher accuracy and lower loss.
 This behavior emerges because the search space contains many configurations that yield similar results, making it beneficial to evaluate more trials with greater resource depth.

 On a different search space, one where early performance is more indicitive of final convergence and where resources are more of a luxury (such as training a large CNN), the more exploitative approaches may converge to a higher accuracy within a given resource limit.
-Basically, the higher your resource limit, the larger the reduction factor you’ll need.
+In summary, the lower your resource limit, the larger the reduction factor you’ll need.

 > NOTE: the main parameters that can be altered are `min_resource` and `reduction_factor` when tuning. `max_resource` is best guided by an initial training example and should be set at a value that prevents overfitting.